Embedded Analytics - Permission Settings

 }

-• The Path will help define the exact field on which the condition will be applied.
-Since our row-level-permission in applied on dataset level, the path needs include dataset unique name, data model name and field name.
+- path: define the exact field on which the condition will be applied.
+Since our row-level-permission is applied on the dataset level, the path needs to include dataset unique name, data model name, and field name.

-• Modifier (optional): only available for some of the operators in Date filter (for example, next, last X days/months/years.
+- modifier (optional): only available for some of the operators in the Date filter (for example, next, last X days/months/years.)

-We recommend that you should use our Embedded Analytics Sandbox to retrieve the exact path in your RLP settings
+While you can write the embed code from scratch, we recommend using our Embedded Analytics Sandbox to retrieve the exact field path to use in your RLP settings.

-Apply Row-level Permission to retrict data based on users
+How to restrict data access based on users

 Below is a sample code of permission settings to ensure:

-• Vietnam Manager can only see data from Vietnam.
+- Vietnam Manager can only see data from

-• Consultant can only see stores in Ha Noi.
+. - Consultant can only see stores in

 country = []